A 1903 petroleum product named for the French word for chalk, craie, and English adjective oily, oleaginous.

 The finished products were hand packed into individual boxes and shipped in wooden crates.
 Sixteen Crayola crayons sold for 10 cents; eight for 5 cents: red, yellow, orange, green, blue, violet, black, and brown.
 Crayola was an instant hit.

 The company’s proprietary formulas remain a closely guarded secret as demand for its crayons has continued to grow around the world.
 Production capacity reportedly is more than four million crayons every day, thanks to oilfield paraffin from distant petroleum refineries delivered to Crayola’s Easton factory in railroad tank cars.

 In January 2007, Binney & Smith became Crayola LLC in recognition of the company’s number one brand.
 The company is now known as Crayola.
 Crayola has grown to become a $500 million dollar a year business — a successful union of the petroleum industry to the colorful world of children’s imaginations.

-“This organizational and name change showcases the company’s Crayola brand, sold by Binney & Smith since 1903,” explains the company, which operates a museum in Easton.
+“This organizational and name change showcases the company’s Crayola brand, sold by Binney & Smith since 1903,” explained the company, which also opened a museum in Easton.
 Crayola is sold in more than 80 countries, “and represents innovation, fun, kids and quality.”

 Carbon Black Hits the Road

 Until carbon black was added to improve durability, auto tires were white.
-Then in 1839, bankrupt Philadelphia hardware merchant and erstwhile inventor Charles Goodyear accidentally dropped rubber and sulfur on a hot stovetop in 1839.
+Then in 1839, bankrupt Philadelphia hardware merchant and erstwhile inventor Charles Goodyear accidentally dropped rubber and sulfur on a hot stove top.
 The rubber charred like leather yet remained elastic, a discovery that led to “vulcanization.”

 With the new process, natural rubber could be transformed into an industrial product with innumerable uses.
 Goodyear’s famous lawyer, Daniel Webster, praised his client’s invention.
 “It introduces quite a new material into the manufacture of the arts, that material being nothing less than elastic metal,” Webster proclaimed.

-The maximum speed limit in most cities was 10 mph, and automobile tires were white.
+The nation’s maximum speed limit in most cities was 10 mph, and automobile tires were white.
 Natural rubber pigments and zinc oxide used in the manufacturing process gave tires their color.

 In 1910, the B.F.
 Goodrich Company found that adding carbon black to the vulcanizing process dramatically improved strength and durability.
-The material came from controlled combustion of petroleum products, both oil and natural gas.
+The material came from controlled combustion of both oil and natural gas.
 Its use in tires created an immense market – initially consuming one pound of carbon black for each two pounds of rubber.

 As the automobile industry grew, so did demand for tires and for carbon black.
 By 1931, Texas was producing more than 200 million pounds of carbon black annually from just 31 plants – 75 percent of America’s total.